Local pairing of Feynman histories in many-body Floquet models: Eigenstate Correlators

 where in the summand we have the correlator defined in Eq.~\eqref{eq:diagonal_correlator}.
 Spectral structure in the off-diagonal matrix elements is instead encoded in

 where now the object introduced in Eq.~\eqref{eq:off_diagonal_correlator} appears.
+Note that $R_x'(t)$ is the autocorrelation function of the operator $\tau_{j,x}$, averaged over choices of $\tau_{j,x}$, and is therefore accessible in principle to experimental measurements.
 In Fig.~\ref{fig:orbit_and_correlator} we show diagrams of the correlators $R_x(t)$ and $R'_x(t)$ in circuit notation, as well as the relevant orbit illustrations (as in Fig.~\ref{fig:diagonal}).
-In light of the picture of local orbit pairing developed through Sec.~\ref{sec:local}, a crucial difference between the spectral structure in the diagonal and off-diagonal matrix elements of local operators is now visible.
+In light of the picture of local orbit pairing developed through Sec.~\ref{sec:local} we see that $R_x(t)$ and $R_x'(t)$, and therefore the diagonal and off-diagonal matrix elements, behave very differently.